v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 It is based on the numpy code available at https://www.lfd.uci.edu/~gohlke/code/imreg.py.html.

 ###### Image transformation:
-The 'util/rotation_translation_pytorch.py' module in ships my implementation of the three pass frequency domain approach to image translation and rotation, which inspired by the description in https://tspace.library.utoronto.ca/bitstream/1807/11762/1/MQ28850.pdf.
+The 'util/rotation_translation_pytorch.py' module ships my implementation of the three pass frequency domain approach to image translation and rotation, which is inspired by the description in https://tspace.library.utoronto.ca/bitstream/1807/11762/1/MQ28850.pdf.
 I would like to thank Hafez Farazi for helping me debug the log-polar transformation pytorch code.